otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 To verify a DAKE-1 message:

+1. Verify if the message type is `0x01`.
+1. Verify that protocol's version of the message is `0x0004`.
+Abort if it is not.
 1. Validate the Client Profile, as defined in [Validating a Client Profile](https://github.com/otrv4/otrv4/blob/master/otrv4.md#validating-a-user-profile) section of the OTRv4 specification.